Shinxis/Keyboard-Layout/README.md

 - iOS:      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MyKeyboard / MyKeyboard Pro by Quintschaf GbR (paid App, under 10 eur, but well worth it)<br>
 <br>
 Experiences: Learning a new layout can take time, but it is worth it:<br>
 - The layouts do NOT get mixed up.
 It's like two different languages.
-You can even practice the new layout at your own pace while still using QWERTY, until you are fast enough to do a gradual swap.<br>
+You can even practice the new layout at your own pace while still using QWERTY, until you are fast enough to do a gradual swap. &nbsp; <br>
 - 2 weeks: I could write adequately with the new layout.
 Slow but steady.
 With pretty heavy practice.<br>
 - 2 months: I mastered my first version about as good as QWERTY, but I practiced somewhat intensely.<br>
 - 2 months+: My speed kept on developing to greater than it ever was with QWERTY.<br>